Skip to main content

 Hamilton Heights

-Long before his surname became synonymous with a multiple-time award-winning cultural sensation, Alexander Hamilton lived in Upper Manhattan near modern-day 143rd Street between Amsterdam and Convent Avenues.
+Long before Alexander Hamilton became synonymous with a multiple-time award-winning cultural sensation, he lived in Upper Manhattan near modern-day 143rd Street between Amsterdam and Convent avenues.
 He only lived there for two years, but his old house — the Hamilton Grange National Memorial — remains preserved in St. Nicholas Park, an indelible part of Hamilton Heights.
-However, the namesake isn’t the only thing that’s historical about the neighborhood.
+However, the namesake isn’t the only thing historical about the neighborhood.
 The Hamilton Heights Historic District consists of buildings exemplifying Queen Anne, Romanesque, and Beaux-Arts styles.
 The City College of New York’s campus also sits within the neighborhood’s borders and flaunts striking Collegiate Gothic structures.
 Modern housing along the hilly, tree-lined blocks of Hamilton Heights is a mix of apartment buildings, brownstones, and row houses.
 Multiple subway lines stopping along Broadway and St. Nicholas Avenue make Hamilton Heights a stately retreat within Manhattan, offering opportunities to explore the farthest reaches of the borough’s bounds.

 Sales History for 51 Hamilton Terrace